nanodesigns/nanosupport/readme.txt

 The plugin is to provide support to your users - the users those are taking product or services from you.
 So the plugin provides a manageable communication privately in between you and your that specific user only.
 Visit the 'Installation' tab for more details on how to use the plugin.

+= Extend NanoSupport =

+* [**Knowledgebase Search**](https://creativemarket.com/nanodesigns/3461090-NanoSupport-Knowledgebase-Search) &mdash; Search the Knowledgebase documents separately and suggest users from the Knowledgebase documents while submitting a new ticket.

 = Features =

 * OnActivation setup